 In addition to regional factors, growth impetus can also result from individual branches of industry.
-Further potential could be opened up, in particular, if the automotive sector and the construction industry showed a positive development, or if there was a trend reversal concerning the use of silver and gray colors in the consumer sector.
+Further potential could be opened up, in particular, if the automotive sector and the construction industry showed a positive development, or if there was an increase in the use of silver and gray colors in the consumer sector.

-We have to continually streamline our product and service portfolio to be able to continue to pursue our strategy for profitable growth in the long term.
+We have to continually streamline our product and service portfolio to be able to continue to pursue our strategy for profitable and sustainable growth in the long term.
 Should ALTANA manage to enhance its innovativeness more quickly than expected or to increase its share of new products for which there is a high demand beyond the target level, there would be even better prospects for growth.
+Furthermore, customers could demand innovative products manufactured and sold by us more quickly and to a greater extent than we had expected.
 The same applies if we entered new markets or opened up new application fields for our products.

 Business Combinations and Portfolio Measures

 Acquisitions play a key role in ALTANA’s long-term value creation.
 In recent years, we have continually advanced the Group strategically due to acquisitions.
-At the same time, we cleansed our portfolio of those activities that were not in line with our strategic aims and for which there were no long-term value-creation perspectives within the Group.
+At the same time, we cleansed our portfolio of those activities that did not develop in line with our strategic objectives and did not promise to create value for the Group in the long term.

 In the future, we intend to continue to boost our growth by acquiring businesses and activities.
 This is an essential prerequisite for us to achieve our strategic growth targets.
-Should opportunities arise in the future that exceed our expectations, these new activities could help us strengthen our market positions and open up new market segments.
-This, in turn, could help us achieve our strategic targets more quickly.
+Should opportunities arise in the future that exceed our expectations, this can help us strengthen our market positions and open up new market segments.
+This can also have a positive impact on the achievement of our strategic goals.

 The ALTANA Group is decentralized to a large extent.
-Still, in some areas of the value-creation chain and in certain management functions, central units support the divisions and play a coordinating role.
+Still, in some areas of the value-creation chain and in certain management functions, central units support the divisions and play a coordinating role or provide shared platforms.
 To the extent that we manage to push forward the networks within the Group more strongly than expected, this may spawn further potential to improve efficiency.

 The Management Board’s Overall Statement on the Anticipated Development of the Group Including Its Overall View of the Risk and Opportunity Situation

-We believe that the risk of burdens from a development of the global economy that is worse than we expected or even recessive, or in important core regions, continues to exist.
-In addition, considerable risks to our short-term sales and earnings performance are posed by the higher price volatility on the raw-materials markets, by impairments for intangible assets acquired within the framework of acquisitions, and by short-term exchangerate fluctuations.
+We believe that the risk of burdens due to geopolitical tensions and negative impacts from a deterioration or even recession in the global economy or important core regions, in contrast with our expectations, exists.
+In addition, considerable risks to our short-term sales and earnings performance are posed by the higher price volatility on the raw-material and energy markets, by short-term exchange-rate fluctuations, and by impairments for intangible assets acquired within the framework of acquisitions.